soshial/xdxf_makedict/format_standard/xdxf_description.md

             ```
         12. `<etm>` Etymological information about the word. `<etm>` may have `<mrkd>` tag inside to mark etymological ancestors or cognates of the key-word.
         13. `<di>` Marks the part of `<def>`'s text that should not be indexed.
 Might be used only inside `<def>` and some its children: `<co>`, `<ex>`, `<etm>`, `<phr>`
         14. `<categ>` tag is somewhat an equivalent of Wiktionary categories (e.g. 'inquisition' might have 'Medieval history' category or 'checkers' having 'Pluralia tantum' category).
 All categories are simply `<kref>` tags with `idref` attributes, that link to pre-created articles with some description.
-DS should create a list of all articles that link to a corresponding category.
+DS must create a list of all articles that link to a corresponding category.
         15. All style tags `<sup>`, `<sub>`, `<i>`, `<b>`, `<u>` are used for representation of text. `<br/>` tag is used for newlines.
 Any other newline spaces besides this tag are ignored.